Oojimentis/uat978_wx_test/README.md

 * SUA and PIREP decode
 * AIRMET, NOTAM, SIGMET, TAF, and Winds aloft text report.
 * AIRMET, G-AIRMET, NOTAM, SIGMET graphic reports - Decode parameters and coordinates.
 (Would love to be able to plot on map)
-* Use Multitail (https://vanheusden.com/multitail) to colorize lof files.
+* Use Multitail (https://vanheusden.com/multitail) to colorize log files.

 ## Building